Health & Wellness

-Please Note: Campers must also register with Walgreens Pharmacy in addition to registering with J Drugs in the event your camper requires prescribed medicine at camp.
+Please Note: Campers must also register with Walgreens Pharmacy with a card on file, in addition to registering with CampMeds in the event your camper requires prescribed medicine at camp.

 Processing and Administering Medications

-Once you have submitted your Pharmacy Order Form to J Drugs and any necessary paperwork, they will facilitate insurance payments, dispensing and delivery.
+Once you have registered and submitted all prescriptions to CampMeds, they will facilitate insurance payments, dispensing and delivery.
 Your camper’s medicine will be packaged in dose packs, clearly labeled with your camper’s name and delivered directly to camp prior to your camper’s arrival.

-Our camp nurses will keep and administer all medications.
+Our nurses will keep and administer all medications.
 Wisconsin state law allows nurses to administer only in accordance with the prescribing information.
 For the safety of all campers, no medications, including vitamins and except for inhalers and certain epinephrine auto-injectors (EpiPens, etc.), are allowed to be kept in the camper cabins or in camper’s possession.
 Sharing prescription drugs with others will result in expulsion from camp.
 It is imperative that we know every medication, including over-the-counter medications that your child is taking while at camp.

 We need 100% participation

 We strongly discourage putting campers on a “medication vacation” while at camp.
 Camp is not a time to try a new medication or remove a child from a medication.
 If this is unavoidable, we request that you consult with a camp director or nurse prior to camp and make the medication change at least 6 weeks prior to the start of camp.

-Registering with Walgreens is in addition to submitting prescriptions to J Drugs.
+Registering with Walgreens is in addition to submitting prescriptions to CampMeds.
 We have a very limited supply of prescription medications in the Health Center.
 If any of these are administered to your camper, a nominal fee will be charged.